 Phytosterols are plant sterols, mainly campesterol and sitosterol, and their respective stanols (5 alpha-saturated derivatives), which chemically resemble cholesterol.
-They are present in a normal diet bur less than 0.1% of serum sterols are plant sterols.
+They are present in a normal diet bur less than 0.1% of serum (in the blood) sterols are plant sterols.

 Examples of phytosterols found in plants

 There are a number of phytosterols in plants including beta sitosterol, stigmasterol, campesterol, and brassicasterol.
 Certain herbs have a high concentration of phytosterols, for instance, saw palmetto.
 A phytosterol supplement is available that includes campesterol as part of the complex.

 Phytosterol complex with beta sitosterol and campesterol

 Supports Healthy Prostate Function

 Saw palmetto extract contains pure saw palmetto extract guaranteed to supply 45% fatty acids and beneficial plant sterols, which are the herb's key active ingredients.
 Extraction is done using carbon dioxide, the finished product is free of solvent residues.

 Saw Palmetto extract Berry 320 mg

 Fatty Acids 45% fatty acids

 Learn more about saw palmetto product.